scheiti-dev/folder-to-chivent/README.md

 - Only new files added to the watched folder will be processed.
 - Requires internet access to communicate with the Chivent API.
 - Handles images and other file types, but metadata is extracted for images only.

+## Releases

+To build the application into a standalone executable with Bun, follow the [Bun bundler guide](https://bun.sh/docs/bundler/executables).
+Currently, only a Windows build is provided in the releases.

 ## Contributing